Discussion of Nature’s Design Solutions in Tintinnids: Masters of Microzooplankton Survival

 Tintinnids, distinguished by their single-celled ciliate nature, possess a remarkable feature that sets them apart from other microzooplankton – a protective, armored shell known as the lorica, derived from the Latin word for “armor.”
 This unique adaptation provides tintinnids with a level of defense unparalleled in the realm of ciliates.
 The lorica comes in various forms, from transparent, hyaline structures to mineral-infused, agglomerated shells, reminiscent of champagne glasses, vases, or tubes, as can be seen in Figure 1.
 The opacity of their lorica varies based on their habitat, with coastal tintinnids typically having agglomerated shells, while tintinnids living in the deep sea have hyaline ones.
 Intriguingly, even within a single tintinnid species, a wide array of lorica shapes can be observed, posing taxonomic challenges until recent advances (Agatha, 2021).

-Figure 1.
+Fig. 1.
 Diagram of a tintinnid ciliate and its shell (Fauré-Fremiet, 1924).

-Structure of Tintinnids’ Lorica
+Structure of tintinnids’ lorica

 A defining feature of tintinnids is their loricae.
 Tintinnids’ loricae are an extremely important part of their biology and survival.
 They aid in swimming and buoyancy, in prey acquisition, and in protecting tintinnids from predators.
 The loricae of tintinnids represent a defining and indispensable feature of their biology and survival.
 The structural integrity of loricae is a product of both material composition and geometric attributes.
 The hexagonal pattern, found across various tintinnid species, showcases nature’s remarkable adaptation of employing geometric strength to create protective homes for these microorganisms.
 This section describes the structure of the lorica itself.

 Loricae are unique to each species of tintinnid.
 More specifically, the wall texture of their loricae has been a crucial tool in classifying tintinnids by species (Agatha, 2021).
 With over 1200 species of tintinnids, this offers an incredibly wide variety of different loricae as can be seen in Figure 2.
 There are four possible types of loricae that can be identified: the hyaline one with transparent walls, the hard one with particles attached to the walls, the soft one with particles attached to the walls, and the hard one composed of a hyaline collar, and agglomerated bowl (Agatha & Strüder-kypke, 2012).
 It is important for these creatures that their “homes” be structurally sound.
 Loricae are composed of chitin, which is a tough, semitransparent material.
-The intermolecular forces of chitin can be quantified using Coulomb’s law (Equation 1).
+The of chitin can be quantified using Coulomb’s law (Equation 1).

-Figure 2.
+Fig. 2.
 Scanning electron microscopy images of a variety of hyaline and agglomerated loricae.
 Scale bars respresent (a, b): 50 μm; (c): 100 μm; (d, e): 150 μm; (g): 50 μm; (h): 30 μm (Agatha, 2008).

 Equation 1: